• About

 It was all because of a stupid bulb syringe!

 Everyone who knows me knows that I am a huge germaphobe.
 I hate dirt or anything messy.
 I don’t share drinks or food with anyone, not even my family members!
 I’m easily grossed out, so I go out of my way to make sure everything I use is clean.
 Basically, I annoy even myself.
 This extreme cleanliness has, of course, flowed over to my mothering habits.
-I make sure Lily and everything she comes in contact with are as dirt and germ-free as possible.
+I make sure Lily and everything she comes in contact with is as dirt and germ-free as possible.
 All of this makes what happened even more disturbing and surprising.

 And downright scarring!